Mark Sink: The Denver Salon

 Throughout his career, Mark Sink founded many organizations that celebrate contemporary cutting edge photography.
 The Denver Salon was founded in 1992 and in 2014 transformed into the Denver Collage Club nomadically organizing exhibitions and showcasing contemporary art of living Colorado artists.
 The Denver Collage club is continuously an active participant of the Month of Photography events.

 BIG PICTURE / Festival of Light

 Another project of note within MoP is the BIG PICTURE, an international submission-based street art exchange.
 The submitted large scale photographs are wheat-pasted in the open air in over fifty cities worldwide, happening weekly during MoP.
 Month of Photography Denver a part of the international Festival of Light, a collaboration of photography festivals around the world, including: Denver, Paris, Portland, Houston, Aleppo, Buenos Aires, Derby, Mexico City, Montreal and Toronto and many others.

 Museum of Contemporary Art Denver

 In 1996 Mark Sink, Dale Chisman, Marina Graves and Lawrence Argent partnered with a philanthropist Sue Cannon opened Denver's first Museum of Contemporary Art.
-Before the MCA moved to its permanent location in 2007, Mark Sink was the one of the original directors of the Museum of Contemporary Art Denver until 2000 and remained as an original co-founding board member until 2005.
+Before the MCA moved to its permanent location in 2007, Mark Sink was one of the original directors of the Museum of Contemporary Art Denver until 2000 and remained as an original co-founding board member until 2005.